Updated 11/2022

 Open to Grades: 9 & 10

-Pre-AP Biology is a standards-based life science course that explores the interactions of the living world.
+CP Biology is a standards-based life science course that explores the interactions of the living world.
 This course illustrates the relevance and impact of science in society, while engaging students in the mastery of basic biology concepts that will prepare them for higher level life sciences.
 Topics of study include cell structure and function, genetics, evolution, ecology, and other various topics.
 The course includes more rigorous reading and intensive lab work that is intended to prepare students, in skill and content knowledge, to take Advanced Placement Biology.
-At FRHS: This is a high-level class that requires exceptional motivation and interest in the sciences.
-It is strongly recommended that a student earned an “A” in 8th grade science.
-Student must also demonstrate high level technical reading and writing skills for lab reports and assignments.
-Students will need about 3-4 hours outside of class each week in order to master the content of this class.
-This class is not required to take AP Biology.

 6809 Earth Systems Science